Pani Poni: Anime

 An anime television series adaptation titled Pani Poni Dash! aired in Japan between July 4 and December 26, 2005, and contained 26 episodes.
 King Records subsidiary Starchild has the video and music rights for the anime.
 A special OVA was released with a DVD box set containing the anime series, on April 15, 2009.
 A Blu-ray box set of the series including the OVA was released in Japan on April 26, 2017.
-The anime was licensed Funimation in North America (it was once licensed by ADV Films for $138,666 effective June 30, 2006; however, through a fallout of ADV's license partner Sojitz/ARM Corporation, Pani Poni was transferred to Funimation), ADV Films in the United Kingdom, Mighty Media in Taiwan, and TVee.co.kr in South Korea.
+The anime was licensed Funimation in North America (it was once licensed by ADV Films for $138,666 effective on June 30, 2006, but through a fallout of ADV's license partner Sojitz/ARM Corporation, Pani Poni was transferred to Funimation), ADV Films in the United Kingdom, Mighty Media in Taiwan, and TVee.co.kr in South Korea.
 Funimation released a complete DVD box set on March 10, 2009.

 The episode names are based on adages and proverbs.
 Each episode is only loosely connected to the central plot.
-Many of the jokes in the series rely on satire, established character behavior, Japanese Internet and anime culture such as emoticons (At some points in the series, a character's face is replaced by an emoticon.), or non sequitur comments and actions (especially by Ichijo).
-The series also contains numerous parodies and references to popular culture, which include Planet of the Apes, Star Trek, The Exorcist, Gundam, Devilman, Super Mario Bros., Little Black Sambo, Usagi Yojimbo, Doctor Who and the Cthulhu Mythos.
+Many of the jokes in the series rely on satire, established character behavior, Japanese Internet and anime culture such as emoticons (at some points in the series, a character's face is replaced by an emoticon), or non sequitur comments and actions (especially by Ichijo).
+The series also contains numerous parodies and references to popular culture, which include Planet of the Apes, Star Trek, The Exorcist, Gundam, Devilman, Super Mario Bros., The Story of Little Black Sambo, Usagi Yojimbo, Doctor Who and the Cthulhu Mythos.